 Accelerated depreciation is possible in the FBiH only under specific circumstances.
-Tax depreciation expenses can only be calculated on a straight-line basis in both entities.
+Tax depreciation expenses can only be calculated on a straight-line basis in the FBiH.

 The annual depreciation rates in the FBiH include 5% for buildings, 15% for equipment and machinery and motor vehicles, 20% for intangible assets and 33.33% for computers and equipment for environmental protection.
+Tax depreciation expenses can be calculated on a straight-line basis for property, plant and intangible assets, excluding software.
+Additionally, the diminishing balance method is used for computers, information technology systems, software and servers as well as for equipment and other assets in the RS.